 The service provider shall develop and maintain a process to identify changes which may affect the level of safety risk associated with its aviation products or services and to identify and manage the safety risks that may arise from those changes.

-3.3 Continuous improvement of the SMS
+3.3 Continual improvement of the SMS

-The service provider shall monitor and assess its SMS processes to maintain or continuously improve the overall effectiveness of the SMS.
+The service provider shall monitor and assess its SMS processes to maintain or continually improve the overall effectiveness of the SMS.

 4. Safety promotion